magnars/multiple-cursors.el/README.md

 first disable multiple regions before disabling multiple cursors.
 If you want to insert a newline in multiple-cursors-mode, use `C-j`.

+## Important note

+Multiple cursors does not well when you invoke its commands with `M-x`.
+It needs to be bound to keys to work properly.
+Pull request to fix this is welcome.

 ## Video

 You can [watch an intro to multiple-cursors at Emacs Rocks](http://emacsrocks.com/e13.html).